-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, June 9, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, June 9, 2017.

 Owning a home, for many people, is both their most personal investment and their biggest one.
 After all, their home is where they spend each day and where they raise their family, along with being, for many, the most valuable thing they own.
 Unfortunately, the money that it takes get and retain a home draws sharks who are looking to take advantage of current and prospective homeowners.
 Homeowners who find themselves hurt financially by those sharks may need to engage a Phoenix, Arizona, business litigation law firm to protect their money and their home.